daleamann/gardening/README.md

 Based on a 5 gallon amount that is made, you mix the nutrient solution as follows -

+The classic MasterBlend recipe calls for 12g MasterBlend, 12g Calcium Nitrate, and 6g Epsom Salt for 5 gallons of nutrient solution, where each component is mixed into the water individually.

-12grams of the Masterblend 4-18-38
+12 grams of the Masterblend 4-18-38
-12grams of the Calcium Nitrate 15-0-0
+6 grams of Epson Salt (Magnesium Sulfate)

 Add the above amounts of the nutrients to 5 gallons of water (nearly to the top of a Firehouse Pickle bucket).

-Once the nutrients are fully suspended and turn it isnto a solution (will be greenish tint to the water), add the following -
+Once the nutrients are fully suspended and turns into a solution, add the following -

-6grams of Epson Salt
+12 grams of the Calcium Nitrate 15-0-0

 Then mix the nutrient solution again until everything if sully dissolved.

 This mix is safe to mix ahead of time as it will set and stay viable for 6 months.

 If you are mixing in a 2.5 gallon container, or a larger one, adjust the rations accordingly as it is a 2:2:1 ratio.

+TIP - Fill the bucket with a hose at a fairly high pressure - dump in 12grams of the Masterblend 4-18-38, when about 1/3rd full dump in the 12grams of the Calcium Nitrate 15-0-0, when 2/3rds dump in6grams of Epson Salt.
+The water splashing around does all the mixing for you!